Blue River Valley Junior-Senior High School

 Blue River Valley Junior/Senior High School is a public high school located northeast of New Castle, Indiana.

 About

 The school serves about 300 students in grades 7 through 12.
 It is one of 5 high schools in Henry County, Indiana.
-The principal is Adam Perdue.
+The principal is Emily Whaley.

 Blue River Valley Schools are located on one campus near the source of Big Blue River and are sited overlooking Big Blue River and the Blue River Valley.
 The school corporation serves Blue River and Prairie Townships in northern Henry County.